-Contrary to what super villains or mole men would have you believe, it takes more than a giant machine to tunnel through millions of tons of dirt and water -- but having one doesn't hurt.
+Contrary to what super villains or mole men would have you believe, it takes more than a giant machine to build an underwater tunnel.

 Still, for most of our tunnel-digging history, we've managed to get by on ingenuity.
 Humans have tunneled since the first cave dwellers decided to excavate a spare bedroom, and the essentials of dig, support and advance were well-refined by the time the ancient Greeks used tunnels to irrigate and drain their farmland [sources: Lane; Browne].

 Underwater tunnels, too, are surprisingly old.
 Sometime between 2180 and 2160 BCE, the Babylonians built one of the first known examples by diverting the Euphrates River.
 The 3,000-foot (900-meter) brick-lined and arch-supported tunnel, which measured 12 feet high by 15 feet wide (4 meters by 5 meters), provided a pedestrian and chariot passage between the royal palace and the temple [sources: Lane; Browne].

 For centuries, tunnels were employed mainly by miners and medieval sappers, who dug under castle walls to collapse them (hence the term "undermine"), but the advent of canal transport -- and, later, railroads -- gave workers something new to sink their shovels into.
 The 18th, 19th and 20th centuries saw a succession of ever-more challenging tunnel projects, made possible by vast improvements in surveying and ventilation techniques.
 Even so, danger and expense delayed attempts at underwater tunneling until the mid-1800s [source: Lane].